spiritinlife/spiritinlife.github.io/_posts/2014-06-13-Social-buttons-die.markdown

 Well it is simple , follow these steps (easy for non programmers also)

+1)You need to first click on the video so that the site prompts you to share , like or whatever the video.

-1)press ctrl + shift + i (which opens developers tools)
+2)Press ctrl + shift + i (which opens developers tools)

-2)you will see a console ,at the bottoms you can type your stuff (non-developers type  : alert("Hello there!") ,and press enter  )
+3)You will see a console ,at the bottoms you can type your stuff (non-developers type  : alert("Hello there!") ,and press enter  )

-3)There you will have to type copy-paste these :
+4)There you will have to type copy-paste these :

 {% highlight javascript %}
 var box = jQuery(".sharing");